MyCryptoHQ/knowledge-base-content/how-to/sending/checking-or-replacing-a-transaction-after-it-has-been-sent.md

 ---
-title: Checking or replacing a transaction after it's been sent
+title: Checking or Replacing a Transaction After It Has Been Sent
 description: Transactions
 priority: 70
 date_published: '2017-10-08'
-date_modified: '2019-04-01'
+date_modified: '2019-07-19'
 ---

 ## How can I check on the status of my transaction?